- Video: geos-video-promo-extraordinary

-We are one of the largest and most successful interdisciplinary grouping of geographers, Earth and environmental scientists in the UK, tackling some of the most significant issues of our time.
+We are one of the largest and most successful interdisciplinary groupings of geographers, Earth and environmental scientists in the UK.

 Making a difference starts here, with our diverse undergraduate, postgraduate and research degree programmes.